Lakshmipriya0812/ChessBoardMoveValidation/README.md

 Example Output
  Legal Moves for Nb6: c4, d5, a4, d7, a8
 Once the output is displayed, the program terminates.
-The program has not covered the draw match.
-Lakshmipriya Rajesh Kanna SE-576 Software Reliability and Testing Lakshmipriya Rajesh Kanna SE-576 Software Reliability and Testing Lakshmipriya Rajesh Kanna SE-576 Software Reliability and Testing Run Test cases:
+Run Test cases:
 All the test cases are written inside the Final Chess Board 2\Final Chess Board 2\src\test\java